-- Confirm the presence of active infection, as well as any abnormal growths or conditions within the nasal passages.
+- Confirm the presence of active infection, any abnormal growths, or conditions within the nasal passages.

 The endoscope is very thin and only 3 mm in diameter.
 Dr. Sikand will look in both nostrils with the scope to evaluate the nasal cavity.

-This minimally invasive procedure typically takes 1-2 minutes to perform.
+This test typically takes 1-2 minutes to perform.
 Usually, there are no complications and does not require any “down-time”.